On Variance Estimation of Random Forests with Infinite-Order U-statistics: Simulation Study

 \section{Simulation Study}

-We present simulation studies to compare our variance estimator with existing methods \citep{lucas:new, 2018wager:InfJack}.
+We present simulation studies to compare our variance estimator with existing methods \citep{lucas:new, 2018wager:InfJack} on random forests.
 We consider both the smoothed and non-smoothed versions, denoted as ``{\propSmooth}'' and ``{\propEst}'', respectively.
 The balance estimator and its bias-corrected version in \citet{lucas:new} are denoted as ``BM'' and ``BM-cor''.
 The infinitesimal jackknife in \citet{2018wager:InfJack} is denoted as ``IJ''.
-Our simulation does not include the Internal Estimator and the External Estimator in \citet{lucas:old}, since BM method has been shown to be superior to these estimators \citep{lucas:new}.
+Our simulation does not include the Internal Estimator and the External Estimator in \citet{lucas:old}, since the BM method has been shown to be superior to these estimators \citep{lucas:new}.
+Note that the BM estimator works for both U-statistics and V-statistics \citep[Section4, paragraph 1]{lucas:new}.
+However, the V-statistics version is almost equivalent to IJ \citep[Theroem 3.3 and 3.4]{lucas:new}.
+Hence, in our simulation, we only include the U-statistics version.